nowshad-sust/VirtualPiano/README.txt

 State: Under construction

 Running the application
-1. run VirtualPiano.jar or build & run PianoGUI.java
+1. run VirtualPiano.jar or build & run PianoFunctionality.java
 2. Play with keyboard or mouse
 3. Have fun